 Cleaning their bottoms

 Never plunge a rabbit into water, as they can die of shock.
 Rabbits should not be bathed, unless in extreme cases advised by your rabbit savvy vet.
-All you need to do is use either damp cotton wool or tissues or sensitive baby wipes and clean the effected area only.
+All you need to do is use damp cotton wool or tissues to clean the effected area only.
 Trimming long hair around this area, helps to keep it clean.
+Use curved scissors when trimming their fur.
 Vaseline & sudocrem help with preventing urine stained skin becoming inflamed and infected.
 A wire comb is also very helpful for removing soiled fur.

 You also need to clean their scent glands.
 To do this use a damp cotton bud, to gently clean out the glands.